JIUNG9/BB-USER-SERVICE/README.md

 # Blooming-blooms MICROSERVICE.USER-SERVICE

 ## Description
-This is the Blooming-blooms user-service.
+This is the Blooming-blooms user-service, which is related to the Blooming blooms auth-service (related: https://github.com/JIUNG9/BB-AUTH-SERVICE).
+The user entity's lifecycle depends on the auth-service entity The user service get request from the auth-service about creation and deletion

 ## API Documentation